anaiel/fractol/README.md

 # Fract'Ol

+Graphics > FdF > Fract'Ol : Fractals, complex numbers, multi-threading

 This project was completed in February 2019 as part of the 42 school cursus.
 The aim was to vizualize 3 fractals using the minilibx graphics library.
 The complete instruction can be found [here](https://github.com/miniponps/42-Fractol/blob/master/fract_ol.pdf).

 ## Getting Started

 Clone the repository.
-The project uses the minilibx library which can be found in the `resources/` folder.
+The project uses the minilibx library.
 To install the minilibx library, follow the instructions [here](https://github.com/pbondoer/MinilibX).
 Compile the project using `make`.

 ### Controls